 Some women are up for intimate moments during the early hours of the morning, but most men won't initiate it.

 No person is a mind-reader but all needs required in a marriage should be fulfilled to have a balanced relationship.
 Yet not many couples see their relationships that way.

 The facts of life and sex is no different.
-There is nothing wrong with being intimate when you feel like doing so.
+There is nothing wrong with being intimate when you feel like doing that.